rymend/MSFTImagineArchive/300 - Neural Networks with CNTK/2 - Process/readme.md

 	_Opening the storage account_

-1. Click the **Copy** button to the right of the first connection string to copy the storage account's connection string to the clipboard.
+1. Click **Access keys** in the menu on the left.
+Then click the **Copy** button to the right of the first connection string to copy the storage account's connection string to the clipboard.
 This connection string allows scripts and programs to access blobs stored in the storage account, even if the blobs are private.

 	![Copying the connection string](Images/copy-connection-string.png)